We are at the end of the month of January.

 Until proven otherwise, you are still a human and not a machine.

-You can’t jump from inexistent to extreme in a matter of hours.
-It’s IMPOSSBLE!
+You can’t jump from non-inexistent to extreme in a matter of hours.
+It’s IMPOSSIBLE!

 Step by step, restructuring your resolutions with habits